redtoad/xcom-editor/README.md

 # xcom-editor

-This is a library to load image resources for the game [UFO: Enemy Unknown](https://en.wikipedia.org/wiki/UFO:_Enemy_Unknown).
+This is both a library to load image resources for the game [UFO: Enemy Unknown](https://en.wikipedia.org/wiki/UFO:_Enemy_Unknown) and a savegame editor (wip).

-## Game images
+## Loading game images

 All images are stored in a custom format (see https://www.ufopaedia.org/index.php/Image_Formats for more information).